 - 19.1.
-Otterham School publishes a publication scheme on its website outlining classes of information that will be made routinely available, including: - Policies and procedures - Annual reports - Financial information - 19.2.
+The North Cornwall Learning Trust publishes a publication scheme on its website outlining classes of information that will be made routinely available - 19.2.
 Classes of information specified in the publication scheme are made available quickly and easily on request. - 19.3.
-Otterham School will not publish any personal information, including photos, on its website without the permission of the affected individual. - 19.4.
+North Cornwall Learning Trust will not publish any personal information, including photos, on its website without the permission of the affected individual.

+19.4.
 When uploading information to the school website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.